Crusha: Expansion to desserts (2011–2014)

 In 2011, the Crusha brand was extended to a range of desserts, including Puddings and Jelly.
 The Milkshake Mix was rebranded as Crusha Mixa, and the Vanilla flavour returned as a limited Edition flavour, now as Vanilla Ice Cream.
 Banana Crusha was discontinued in shops, but remained a bulk product for cash and carry stores.

 For 2012, a new limited-edition flavour was released, Cherry and Vanilla, which replaced the Vanilla Ice Cream flavour.
 Another advert was broadcast that year, featuring Errol and his cats breakdancing, with cows on skateboards getting crushed by a bottle at the end.
 In 2013, Apple & Blackcurrant replaced the Cherry and Vanilla flavour.

 Crusha Time (2014–2024)

 On 5 March 2014, Crusha rebranded fully, scrapping "Errol's Crew" and giving Errol a younger appearance, with kittens doing stunts to make Crusha.
 The flavour selection rebranded to just raspberry, strawberry and chocolate, with a new No Added Sugar version of the chocolate flavour.

 In 2016, Vanilla returned as a no added sugar flavour, without any sugar version.

 In 2019, Crusha introduced a limited edition no-added-sugar Cookies & Cream flavour to the product family.

 In 2020, The Lime flavour was reintroduced as a limited edition product, with it being available in No Added Sugar for the first time.

 Retro Rebranding (2024-)

-In April 2024, Silver Spoon rebranded Crusha with a new retro-styled logo, aiming towards an adult audience.
+In April 2024, Silver Spoon rebranded Crusha with a new retro-styled logo, aiming towards an adult audience, Errol was given a more gangster-like appearance.
 Currently, the drink is available in Strawberry and Chocolate flavours, with Banana returning alongside a new Caramel Latte flavour.